kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  [NEW] Elastic Load Balancer Architecture (ELB) - PART2 (12:50)
 ##  [NEW] Session State (9:11)
 ##  ELB Evolution (4:10)
+ELB all three Load Balancers
+CLB for Http,Https and lower level.
+Not really layer 7.Lack Http protocol features.
+More expensive.
+1 SSL per CLB.
+Do not use ALB for Http/S/Websocket.
+Support target group and rules NLB for TCP,TLC,UDP..
+Support target group and rules
 ##  Application vs Network Load Balancers (ALB vs NLB) (16:26)
 ##  [NEW] Session Stickiness (9:25)
 ##  [DEMO] Seeing Session Stickiness in Action (13:29)